-Adding fuel to the rumor fire, Eurogamer published a report late last year that said multiple sources had confirmed a new version of Pokémon Sun and Moon was being developed for the Switch under the code named Pokémon Stars.
+Adding fuel to the rumor fire, Eurogamer published a report in late 2016 that said multiple sources had confirmed a new version of Pokémon Sun and Moon was being developed for the Switch under the code named Pokémon Stars.

 According to the report, this third title was developed alongside Sun and Moon for 3DS and already had feature working versions of Sun and Moon content.

 Development was said to be slowed down in the run up to the launch of the 3DS titles but after their release would resume and work would begin on new features.

 The report finished up by stating that though the game had initially been slotted for a Summer 2017 release, it was then pushed to later in the year.
 Now that we're well into 2018 we know this report wasn't entirely accurate in terms of release windows but Pokemon Stars still hasn't been ruled out.